Bootstrap Sampling Rate Greater than 1.0 May Improve Random Forest Performance: Understanding the Optimal BR

-\paragraph{Higher level approaches.} While searching for the reasons why the BR curve differs so significantly between datasets, we began with analyzing the general properties of these datasets, such as the number of features (divided into continuous and binary) and the number of training instances.
-We also created new features reflecting interactions by applying arithmetic operations to the aforementioned attributes.
-However, neither approach helped us to understand the problem better.
-Next, we took a more local approach and examined whether the BR curve was associated with the number of clusters present in the data.
-Unfortunately, this research direction was also inconclusive.
-In the meantime, we observed that even small changes in the data could lead to significant changes in the shape of the BR curve and the optimal value of BR.
-Fig.~\ref{fig:make_classification} provides an example.
-This observation prompted us to go even more local and analyze the neighborhood of individual instances.
+When exploring the reasons behind the significant differences in BR curves across datasets, we began by analyzing general dataset characteristics, such as the number of features (split into continuous and binary) and the number of training instances.
+We also engineered additional features by applying arithmetic operations to the aforementioned attributes to capture potential interactions.
+However, neither of these approaches improved our understanding of the phenomenon.

+Next, we adopted a more localized perspective and investigated a potential relationship between the BR curve and the number of clusters in the data.
+Unfortunately, this direction also proved inconclusive.
+In the meantime, we observed that even minor changes in the data could result in substantial differences in both the shape of the BR curve and its optimal value.
+Figure~\ref{fig:make_classification} illustrates such an example.
+This insight led us to pursue an even more granular approach by analyzing the neighborhood structure of individual instances.